AitzolEzeizaUPVEHU/myrio_library/README.md

-# myRIO_library - a library for working with NI myRIO in Python
+# myrio_library - a library for working with NI myRIO in Python

 This is a set of tools to program the NI myRIO programmable device using Python.
 The myRIO is an FPGA-based RT device that is programmed usually in LabVIEW.